anderson-aristotle/js-functions/README.md

 opening the food bag, we can add 1 to its `foodScoops` as a way of saying 'Good Dog!'

-You'll have to write the two functions that either add or subtract food scoops, and pass them to your `feedDogs` function to be used as callbacks.
+The function for subtracting a scoop has been written for you, use it to help write your function for adding a scoop.

 ##### Code along  - Functions as returns values